BosbesplaysYT/hetiswarm/README.md

 hetiswarm
 =========
-A small webpage with a spinning fan.
+A small webpage featuring a spinning fan.